maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 ## Terminology

-Maybe this should be a table?
+__Maybe this should be a table?__

-- *User* - An individual with his/her own username and password that can log into Nu Commerce.
+- *User* - An individual with his/her own username and password that can log into Commerce.
 - *User Workgroup* - A grouping of users with the same access. ie. Management, Retail.
 Each individual User is assigned to one User Workgroup.
 - *Permission* -  Permissions define functionality in the point of sale that determine if a user can access a said function.
 Permissions are assigned to user workgroups and if the user is part of a workgroup with that permission, then the user has access.
 - *Authentication* - The process of confirming that the user is who the user says they are.
 - *Authorization* - The permission given to a specific user wokrgroup
-- *SSO* -
+- *SSO* - SSO, or single-sign-on, is an authentication strategy that allows for the use of a single username and password for authentication.
-- *LDAP* -
+- *LDAP* - OVER MY HEAD
+- *Manager override* - The manager has the ability to permit an action that another user does not have the perission id for.

 ## Authentication

 ### Types of Authentication
 Authentication is the confirmation that the user is who the user says they are.
 There are several ways to achieve this.
-The commerce solution supports two secure ways.
+The commerce solution supports a few secure ways.
  - Password
  - Biometrics
  - Single Sign On (SSO)
 #### Password Type
- Password is a criteria based password, ensuring uniqueness.
+ Password is criteria based password, ensuring uniqueness.

  There are two implementations of password types: Local and LDAP.
 Each of these can be used independently or in conjunction via a strategy.

- LDAP, or Lightweight Directory Access Protocol, is another way to store usernames and password. (more detail)
+ LDAP, or Lightweight Directory Access Protocol, is ...
+ - __should this be a heading like SSO__

 ##### Password Type Strategies
 - User Strategy